 Larry Baldwin, a Play of the Day subscriber, shares his thoughts about his adoption experience: “Personally, the experience of adopting one of our sons was one of the most enriching and important decisions of my life, and now we are waiting to adopt our second daughter.
 While many people have stated that adoption has crossed their minds, often there is a gap between the thinking and the doing.
 When it comes to planning a family, sometimes we overanalyze the pros and cons, dismissing or delaying the decision to adopt due to a number of reasons or unknowns…”

-It’s possible you’re great with kids because that’s what you’re supposed to be doing.
+It’s possible you’re great with kids because that’s what you’re supposed to be doing—maybe it’s your calling.
 Adoption just might be your life’s work.

 Were you the recipient of chosen love?
 Did you spend years shuffled from foster home to foster home just crying out for a permanent family but were disappointed?
 Did you know an adopted or fostered child and your heart has always yearned to set things right for one more child?

 You have a skill and a passion: loving children.
 “Orphaned” kids have a need: parents willing to commit.
 Let’s get the two of you together.

 People who are generous always report satisfaction and joy.
 Adoption is an ongoing act of family generosity.
 It may be just what the doctor ordered for your family dynamic.